ohheydom/book_recommender_system/README.md

 # Book Recommender System

-The Book Recommender System uses an item-item based Collaborative Filtering Model on the Book-Crossing Dataset to predict predict item ratings and recommend items based on similarity scores.
+The Book Recommender System uses an item-item based Collaborative Filtering Model on the Book-Crossing Dataset to predict item ratings and recommend items based on similarity scores.
 It utilizes the Book-Crossing dataset, which is available [here](http://www2.informatik.uni-freiburg.de/~cziegler/BX/).

-The recommender system can utilize both personalize and non-personalized models to suggest items.
+The recommender system can utilize both personalized and non-personalized models to suggest items.

-## Personalized
+### Personalized

 Weighs ratings of books to make recommendations based on similar items.
 Uses an item based collaborative filtering method and either cosine similarity or adjusted cosine similarity to determine similar items.

-## Non-Personalized
+### Non-Personalized

 Considers top n highest rated books in the entire dataset and makes recommendations of these books to a user according to what he/she hasn't yet rated.